-This course prepares the student to provide clinically competent, compassionate evidencedbased nursing care for the childbearing patient and family.
-Concepts will be introduced which include normal pregnancy and childbirth. complications in pregnancy and childbirth, care of the newborn, assessment, planning and intervention as well as nutritional care, patient education, health promotion strategies and illness prevention practices for the childbearing family.
-Pharmacologic principles are incorporated as applies to the obstetrical patient.
-This course requires supervised clinical rotations in hospital experiences to enhance the educational opportunities.
+This course prepares the student to provide competent, compassionate evidenced-based nursing care for the childbearing patient, family, and the pediatric patient.
+Concepts will be introduced which include normal pregnancy and childbirth, complications in pregnancy and childbirth, care of the newborn, assessment, planning, and intervention as well as nutritional care, patient education, health promotion strategies and illness prevention practices for the childbearing family.
+Emphasis is placed on disease processes and management, interventions and critical knowledge skills with care of the child.
+Pharmacologic principles are incorporated as applies to the obstetrical and pediatric patient.
+Students learn to provide safe and culturally competent care for obstetrical and pediatric patients and their families.
+The student will learn concepts and theories related to developmental stages.
+This course requires supervised clinical rotations in clinical environments to enhance the educational opportunities and meet course objectives.
 This course requires a minimum grade of 70 percent in theory and a minimum of 70 percent in the clinical rotation.